hzheng/1pass4all/README.rst

   In this case, clicking on the bookmarklet will take effect on the focused (or the first) password field.
 In addition, username auto-detection is disabled.

-- Password contains a command(refer to the above password syntax).
+- Password contains a prompt option(refer to the above password syntax).

 - A page with no password fields.